 A property definition is created.
 This property definition is integrated with the respective application.

 To modify the property definition details, select Edit.
-To create another property definition with the details of the current property definition, select Copy.

-Assign a property group (on page 191) to a route in the Route Editor application, and then provide values for the property definition (on page 192).
+Assign a property group (on page 209) to a route in the Route Editor application, and then provide values for the property definition (on page 210).

 Modify a Property Definition